moodle/devdocs/docs/guides/moodleapp/development/plugins-development-guide.md

 The `CoreCourseModuleDelegate` handler allows you to define a list of offline functions to prefetch a module.
 However, you might want to create your own prefetch handler to determine what needs to be downloaded.
 For example, you might need to chain WS calls (pass the result of a WS call to the next one), and this cannot be done using offline functions.

-Here’s an example on how to create a prefetch handler using the initialisation JS:
+Here's an example on how to create a prefetch handler using the initialisation JS:

 ```javascript
 // Create a class that extends from CoreCourseActivityPrefetchHandlerBase.